pingcap/docs/system-variables.md

 > **Warning:**
 >
-> Currently,`tidb_store_batch_size` is an experimental feature.
+> Currently,`tidb_store_batch_size` is not stable yet.
 This variable may be removed in the future, it is not recommended that you use it in production environments.
+> Suggest to use the default value.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes